Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-03-17-LiFePO4-32700-Battery-Board.markdown

 ![full assembled view](:ESP32-CricketBatteryBoard-Body2.jpg){:data-align="center"}

-More Information on the Cricket2 project can be found in the relevant blog entries.
+More Information on the Cricket2 project can be found in the "2023-03-28-Cricket 2 - IOT Device" blog entry.

 **Keep it simple**, the Cricket 2 modules are designed to have a minimum battery life of 3 months between recharges.
 That is based on the module doing a transmission every ½ hour, so 2 x 24 x 92 transmission approx 3500 transmissions.